Digital accessibility in the workplace: A guide to digital accessibility

 In the digital age, accessibility is of great importance because it promotes the inclusion and participation of people with disabilities in social life and in the workplace.
 But barrier-free websites and apps reach not only people with disabilities, but also older people and users with slow Internet connections, which further increases the circle of beneficiaries.

 All people have equal rights to access digital content and services.
-In order to eliminate potential grievances, many federal governments around the globe have now even passed laws that are intended to ensure accessibility on the Internet.
+In order to eliminate potential grievances, the Federal Government has now even passed laws that are intended to ensure accessibility on the Internet.

 What are the most important criteria for barrier-free websites?